Skip to main content

 • sesame seeds

-• cereals containing gluten and their products, namely, wheat, rye, barley, oats, spelt and their hybridised strains (e.g. triticale)
+• cereals containing gluten and their products - rye, barley, oats and cereals bread from these grains.

 • lupin

-Under the new Code (PEAL), the foods shown in the image below must be written in the statement of ingredients using their plain English name:
+Under PEAL, allergen information must be written in the statement of ingredients and in an allergen summary statement using the plain English name:

 Food Allergens

-The allergens must also be listed in a summary statement beginning with the word ‘contains’.
-The summary statement must be next to, but separate from, the ingredient list.
-It can be above, below or on either side of the ingredient list.
+• The allergens must also be listed in an allergen summary statement beginning with the word ‘contains’.
+The ‘contains’ statement can be above, below or on either side of the ingredient list.

-To help you understand food labels that have not changed to the new labelling laws, Allergy & Anaphylaxis Australia has Food Allergen Cards that list other words for the common allergens and which foods the allergens may be in.
+Allergy & Anaphylaxis Australia has Food Allergen Cards that list other words for the common allergens to help you understand food labels packaged with the old labelling laws.

 Make sure you check the packaging carefully because plain English names may not have been used yet.
-Read all ingredient information on the packaging, not just allergen summary statements because under the old law, summary statements are voluntary and not regulated so may not be very accurate.
+Read all ingredient information on the packaging, not just allergen summary statements.
+Under the old law, summary statements were voluntary and not regulated so may not be very accurate.

-Further information about the Food Standards Code is available from the FSANZ website: www.foodstandards.gov.au/code/Pages/default.aspx
+More information about the Food Standards Code is available from the FSANZ website: https://www.foodstandards.gov.au/food-standards-code/legislation

 What is gluten?